dell/omnia/docs/source/InstallationGuides/Benchmarks/AutomatingOpenMPI.rst

 Installing pmix and updating slurm configuration for AMD processors
 --------------------------------------------------------------------

 This topic explains how to automatically update AMD servers for MPI jobs.
-To manually install pmix and update the slurm configuration, `click here. <OpenMPI_AOCC.html>`_

 .. caution:: This utility is not supported on Ubuntu clusters.